 - Blood clots

 - Loss of appetite/rapid weight loss

 The fact that mesothelioma is rarely diagnosed before its advanced stages means that treatment options for people diagnosed with pleural mesothelioma are most often limited and ineffective.
 Because of that, treatment strategies tend to be focused more on improving quality of life rather than on defeating the disease.
 Generally, treatment will include a combination of radiation therapy and chemotherapy with the specifics of the plan dependent on factors such as age, health, and the location of the tumor.

 Why Choose Gori Julian & Associates?

-Lawyers at Gori Julian & Associates, P.C. have handled hundreds of mesothelioma cases and thousands of asbestosis and asbestos lung cancer lawsuits across the country — and have obtained more than half-a-billion dollars in verdict awards and settlements for previous clients as a result.
+Lawyers at Gori Julian & Associates, P.C. have handled hundreds of mesothelioma cases and thousands of asbestosis and asbestos lung cancer lawsuits across the country — and have obtained more than $2.5 billion in verdict awards and settlements for previous clients as a result.
 Our firm also works diligently to help living mesothelioma sufferers have a trial within six to nine months of the date their lawsuits are filed.